trilobiet/oapenmemoharvester/README.md

 * `app.harvest.daysBack`
    Harvest until `daysBack` days before the current date.
 This settings takes into account that DSpace data may have changed, and therefore is included in OAI output, but still needs to be checked and possibly edited by an OAPEN employee.
-   Using a buffer time  prevents incomplete data to appear in the local library database.
+   Using a buffer time prevents incomplete data to appear in the local library database. **Note**: data may be published in OAI on a later day than their last modified date indicates, so be sure to take this into account when setting `daysBack`.
+A value of `0` is a bad idea, because it would ignore any edits made on the same day *after* the moment of harvesting.
 * `app.domain`
    Choose which parser to use.
 Currently there are 2 parsers: `oapen` and `doabooks`.
 * `app.path.oaipath`